bluezephyr/dotfiles/README.md

 yay -S autorandr
 ```

 Configuration files are stored in `.config/autorandr`.
+To create a new
+configuration, start by setting it up using ARandR.
+Then save the configuration
+using `autorandr -s <config-name>`.

-Autorandr is executed
-automatically when monitors are plugged in/unplugged but in order to have it
+Autorandr is executed automatically when monitors are plugged in/unplugged but
-run also when the laptop lid is opened/closed, this must be monitored
+in order to have it run also when the laptop lid is opened/closed, this must be
-separatedly.
+monitored separatedly.
 One way to do it is using ACPI.
 Install `acpid` using:

 ```
 yay -S acpid